s-tikhomirov/s-tikhomirov.github.io/research-journey.md

 I specified and reviewed an implementation of the Rate-Limiting Nullifiers (RLN) [membership contract](https://lip.logos.co/messaging/core/raw/rln-contract.html) on the Linea rollup.

+I co-authored work on Waku, later rebranded as Logos Messaging.
-I co-authored [The Waku Network as Infrastructure for dApps](/assets/papers/waku-poster-paper.pdf) and [Message Latency in Waku Relay with Rate Limiting Nullifiers](/assets/papers/waku-latency.pdf) on Waku, later rebranded as Logos Messaging.
+We [presented](/assets/papers/waku-poster-paper.pdf) it as infrastructure for dApps and [measured](/assets/papers/waku-latency.pdf) message latency in Waku Relay with Rate Limiting Nullifiers.
-I also co-authored a paper on Status Network, a rollup with gasless transaction admission that uses RLN against spam: [Rate-Limiting Nullifiers for Gasless Sequencer Admission in Ethereum Layer-2 Rollups](/assets/papers/rln-gasless-sequencer-admission.pdf).
+We [described](/assets/papers/rln-gasless-sequencer-admission.pdf) Status Network, a rollup with gasless transaction admission that uses RLN against spam.